Shemnei/punktf/README.md

 				"value": "init.vim",
 			},

-			// OPT: Custom env for the specific file (same as above) "env": [
+			// OPT: Custom variables for the specific file (same as above) "vars": [
 				...
 			],